Can pets eat Pancake?

 Description

-Pancakes are griddle cakes made from flour, eggs, milk, and leavening and served plain or with sweet toppings.
-They are sold as homemade batter, boxed dry mix, frozen stacks, and restaurant servings.
-Pancakes are mostly refined carbohydrate with added fat and sugar depending on preparation.
+Pancakes are griddle cakes made from flour, eggs, milk, and leavening, sold as homemade batter, boxed dry mix, frozen stacks, and restaurant servings.
+Mostly refined carbohydrate with added fat and sugar.

 Common toppings include butter, maple syrup, honey, jam, whipped cream, chocolate chips, and fruit compotes.
-These additions can raise sugar and fat quickly.
-Many flavored mixes also include sweetener and spice by default.
+Many flavored mixes include sweetener and spice by default.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.